(Accelerated Second Degree)

 If you are a college graduate who wants to become a nurse, you can earn a Bachelor of Science in Nursing (BSN) degree in just 15 months.

 You will complete 55 credits of theoretical and clinical coursework designed to be completed in an accelerated timeframe.
 Upon graduation, you will receive a Bachelor of Science in Nursing (B.S.N.) and will be eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).

 Individuals applying to this Division of Nursing program must have an earned non-nursing bachelor’s degree from an accredited college or university.

 You will prepare to take the NCLEX-RN® through study resources, practice tests, remediation and enrichment.
 You will be matched with a personal NCLEX success coach to support you, provide feedback, and advise you when you are ready to take the exam.
-In the 2017-18 school year, 93.1 percent of Immaculata University’s nursing students passed the NCLEX-RN®, a higher pass rate than both the state and national averages.
+In the 2018-19 school year, the NCLEX-RN® first-time pass rate of Immaculata University’s nursing students was 96.67%, which surpassed both the state (91.61%) and national (88.07%) averages.

 - High NCLEX first-time pass rates – a personal NCLEX success coach will support you, provide feedback, and advise you when you are ready to take the exam.

 - Award-winning holistic nursing education, as recognized by the American Holistic Nurses Association.